erikrose/nose-progressive/README.rst

   thing.tests.test_templates:TaggingTests.test_add_new         [===========-  ]

-It does not print dots, nor does it print anything else outside the progress bar unless a test goes wrong.
-It supports a wide variety of terminal types and reacts gracefully to terminal resizing.
+It is glorious.
+It supports a wide variety of terminal types and reacts to terminal resizing with all the grace it can muster.

 Tracebacks: Realtime, Compact, and Closed-Loop
 ----------------------------------------------